taotriad/BabySomnia/Odd_Eye_spoilers.md

 obsessed by, or addicted to their phones, their computers, TV screens, etc.
 SuA is crying text, Gahyun's face has emojis on it.

+Handong looks at her mirror image, then tries to strangle it;
+either she's been bullied to the point where she hates herself and wants to kill herself, or she hates who she has become.

+Gahyun eventually ends up consumed by fire.

 The starting position of the choreography is in the shape of an eye.

 Two alternate interpretation exists of the beverage Yoohyeon drinks;